richard-viney/lightstreamer/README.md

 ## Usage — Command-Line Client

-This gem also provides a simple command-line client that can connect to a Lightstreamer server, activate a subscription, and print streaming output from the server as it becomes available.
+This gem provides a simple command-line client that can connect to a Lightstreamer server, activate a subscription, then print streaming output from the server as it becomes available.

 To print streaming data from the demo server run the following command:

 ```
-lightstreamer --address http://push.lightstreamer.com --adapter-set DEMO \
+lightstreamer --address http://push.lightstreamer.com --adapter-set DEMO --adapter QUOTE_ADAPTER \
-              --items item1 item2 item3 item4 item5 \
-              --fields time stock_name bid ask bid \
+              --items item1 item2 item3 item4 item5 --fields time stock_name bid ask bid
-              --adapter QUOTE_ADAPTER
 ```

 To see a full list of available options run the following command: